hydephp/develop/docs/extensions/extensions.md

 - Learn more at https://github.com/hydephp/action and see the documentation at https://hydephp.github.io/action

-## Integrations with third-party tools
+## Integration with Third-Party Services

 ### Torchlight